What the latest technology trends mean for customers

 Just 27% of our communications happen in person, which begs the question, how can we stand out and grab attention 100% of the time?

 For example, 70% of buyers review four or more pieces of content before they make a purchase.
-Does your business utilise content marketing across digital channels like social media?
+Does your business utilise content marketing across digital channels like social media, and do you engage with customers to improve relationships?
 If not, you’re missing out on a chance to educate potential customers and persuade them that your products and services stand out above the competition.

 There are some great insights into future tech that’s starting to break into the mainstream – like smart windows, creating interactive store fronts, and augmented reality giving us the chance to simulate in-person conversations over any distance.
 Not only that, tech like this can be used to improve efficiency and productivity behind the scenes.